Local workspaces

 Open folders, browse files, and keep recent sessions ready for the next pass.

-PPText Editor is built for local workspaces, fast file switching, clean writing flow, and a crisp Sublime-inspired editing feel with practical touches like middle-click tab closing and GitHub connection.
+PPText Editor is built for local workspaces, fast file switching, clean writing flow, and a crisp keyboard-first editing feel with practical touches like smoother file opening, calmer editor contrast, extension-aware file icons, cleaner empty states, and precise replace-on-selection typing.

 const editor = createWorkspace({